Boosted and semi-boosted all-hadronic $t\bar{t}$ reconstruction performance on kinematic variables for selected BSM models using a 2D extesion of the BumpHunter algorithm: Conclusions

 \section{Conclusions}

-We present a realistic analysis of $\ttbar{}$ final states using SM and BSM samples and non-$\ttbar{}$ backgrounds corresponding to the integrated luminosity of $1\,\mathrm{ab}^{-1}$, focusing on variables with potential to distinguish the signal of a resonant $\ttbar$ production or $\ttbar$-associated DM pair production at the future LHC energy of 14~TeV.
+We have presented a~realistic analysis of $\ttbar{}$ final states using SM and BSM-enhanced signal samples and non-$\ttbar{}$ backgrounds illustrated on 1D pseudo-data stacked spectra corresponding to the integrated luminosity of $1\,\mathrm{ab}^{-1}$ (corresponding to the early High Luminosity LHC programme which should lead to about $3\,\mathrm{ab}^{-1}$ in 2029--2032).
+Focusing in next on variables with the potential to distinguish the signal of a~resonant $\ttbar$ production or $\ttbar$-associated DM pair production at the future LHC energy of 14~TeV, a detailed comparison is performed on a smaller luminosity of $0.01\,\mathrm{ab}^{-1}$ which matches the generated samples luminosities, with the same signal strengths.

-The models with \ttbar{} production mediated by a vector ($Z'$) or scalar ($y_0$) predict the expected peak in the \ttbar{} invariant mass in all studied 2B0S, 1B1S and 0B2S topologies.
-The model with \ttbar{}-associated production of a pair of invisible pair of DM particles provide a broad excess in the \ttbar{} mass in all considered topologies.
-All models predict a broad excess in top quark transverse momentum but also in other spectra.
-The addition of the semiboosted topologies into the selection can add about 10--15\% events at the $Z'$ mass of 1--1.5~TeV.
+The models with \ttbar{} production mediated by a~vector ($Z'$) or scalar ($y_0$) predict the expected peak in the \ttbar{} invariant mass in all studied 2B0S, 1B1S and 0B2S topologies.
+The model with \ttbar{}-associated production of a~pair of invisible DM particles provides a~broad excess in the \ttbar{} mass in all considered topologies.
+All models predict a~broad excess in top quark transverse momentum but also in other spectra.
+The addition of the semiboosted topologies into the selection can add 10--15\% events in the $Z'$ mass range of 1--1.5~TeV.

 The 2D variable $\HT+\Etmiss$ versus the invariant mass of the 4-vector sum of large-$R$ jets $m^\mathrm{vis}_{\sum J}$ performs very well in terms of the signal significance.
-Other powerful variables are the $\ttbar$ rest frame angular variables like $\Chittbar$, $\Yboost$; or $\Deltatt$ and relative dimensionless $\ptt / \mtt$, $\pttt / \mtt$ and $\pttt / \sqrt{\ptto{1}\ptto{2}}$ which also exhibit a large signal significance potential while they also offer lower sensitivity to experimental uncertainties in the jet energy scale determination, being possibly more precise in real measurements.
-Especially simple yet powerful seems the signal separation for the $\ttbar$-associated production of a pair of invisible DM particles in terms of the 2D distribution of $\Etmiss$ vs. $\HT + \Etmiss$.
+Other powerful variables are the $\ttbar$ rest frame angular variables like $\Chittbar$ or $\Yboost$ and relative dimensionless $\pout / \mtt$, $\pttt / \mtt$ and $\pttt / \sqrt{\ptto{1}\ptto{2}}$ which exhibit a~large signal significance potential while they are also less sensitive to experimental uncertainties related to the jet energy scale and resolution, thus being possibly robust also in real measurements.
+The signal separation for the $\ttbar$-associated production of a~pair of invisible DM particles in terms of the 2D distribution of $\Etmiss$ vs. $\HT + \Etmiss$ seems especially simple yet powerful.
+We note that the discriminating power of a~2D variable is not a~straightforward function of the statistical correlation factor between the two 1D variables.

+The sensitivity study of the results and variables to effects of experimental systematic uncertainties shows a good stability and concludes that observables containing a relative quantity, \emph{i.e.} an observable ratio to the $\mtt{}$ or the top quark transverse momenta geometric mean, are more frequently scoring close to the best-scoring variable in the \BumpHunter{} test, proving that such variables are indeed more systematics-robust.